Varekai: Costumes

 Varekai's costume designer, Eiko Ishioka, set out to design the costumes to heighten the sense of risk and danger the artists face while performing their acts.
 The designs are an approach to give the traditional leotard a new shape.
 Eiko drew inspiration from the natural world: plant life, reptiles, land animals, marine life, wind, water, fire and wood.
 While there are over 130 costumes in the entire collection, over 600 elements combine to make the entire wardrobe of costumes, shoes, hats, and accessories.
-During the tour it takes a 250 hours a week to keep the costumes in a state usable for performance.
+During the tour it takes 250 hours a week to keep the costumes in a state usable for performance.
 This includes repairs, cleaning, pressing, repainting (shoes), ironing, and other related tasks.

 One of the primary materials used throughout the wardrobe is lycra, primarily for its ease of care, suppleness, and elasticity.
 Other materials used throughout include titanium rods, nylon sponge and other types of fire-retardant materials.
 La Toupie's costume, for example, is made from lycra, and the tentacles are made from polystyrene foam.
 In addition to textures and structures being created for the costumes, digital screen-printing was utilized for some pieces.
 The costumes for the Russian swing act were inspired by volcanic eruptions.
 Pictures were taken, scanned, processed and then digitally screen-printed to give the characters their bright red, explosive appearance.
-The foliage seen on the heads and backs of some characters is made from crinyl and cristalette, which are both extremely light-weight materials.
+The foliage seen on the heads and backs of some characters is made from crinyl and cristalette, which are both extremely lightweight materials.
 Some of the translucent carapaces seen on some performers, including La Promise, are made from stretch netting mounted on a structure made of boning.